patperry/interaction-proc/data/enron/README.md

 The Enron Email Corpus
 ======================

 The Enron email corpus is coded into three tables.
-The `Employees` table contains the information about the 156 employees in the dataset.
-The `Messages` and `Recipients` tables together contain information about the messages.
+The `Employee` table contains the information about the 156 employees in the dataset.
+The `Message` and `Recipient` tables together contain information about the messages.
 It is necessary to have two tables since some messages have multiple recipients.

 The next example illustrates how the messages get coded in the tables.
 Message 4 was sent by employee 138 to employees 109, 49, 120, and 59.
 This
-gets coded as a single row in the `Messages` table and four rows in the `Recipients` table.
-The row in the `Messages` table is
+gets coded as a single row in the `Message` table and four rows in the `Recipient` table.
+The row in the `Message` table is

     mid  filename          unix_time  subject                 sender_id
     ---  ----------------  ---------  ----------------------  ---------
     4    taylor-m/sent/23  911874180  Re: Coral Energy, L.P.
 138

-while the rows in the `Recipients` tables are
+while the rows in the `Recipient` tables are

     mid  rno  receiver_id
     ---  ---  -----------